 How to Serve Chili

 Chili is a hearty enough recipe to be a meal in one!
-Having said, I love eating it with my pumpkin cornbread muffins.
+Having said that, I love eating it with my pumpkin cornbread muffins or vegan cornbread.
 It’s also delicious served with bread, crackers (I love my almond crackers) or even tortilla chips.
 It can also be served with a salad… I have a ton of salad recipes to choose from, but something light and fresh like this garlicky kale salad would be perfect.